-Foundations of Bioethics begins with the central question, “what are the foundations of bioethics” by defining the critical interplay of theory, experience, science, social science, law, and community that have influenced and defined bioethics as a field of inquiry.
+Foundations of Bioethics begins with the central question, “what are the foundations of bioethics” by defining the critical interplay of theory, experience, science, social science, law, and community that have influenced and defined bioethics as a field.
 The course continues with an examination of the central philosophical approaches that inform bioethics and assess their core assumptions and underpinnings, beginning with an exploration of the nature and meaning of moral inquiry as applied to the life sciences.
 Following this introductory unit, the course progresses through critical reading of selections from original texts and commentary during which students gain a critical knowledge base in the major philosophical approaches that have informed bioethics—and the analytic skills required to both critique and apply these approaches to contemporary challenges in bioethics.
 Discrete approaches will include consequentialism and various iterations of utilitarianism, deontological theories, virtue ethics, principlism, and “bottom up” approaches such as casuistry.

 As students gain a solid foundation in these underpinnings of bioethics, they learn to analyze and critique each approach from the vantage point of the others and also learn to analyze challenges in bioethics from a plurality of perspectives through a series of brief writing assignments over the course of the semester.
 Building from the philosophical underpinnings, we then turn to a critique of the philosophical concepts through the incorporation of basic and social science research to understand the relative merits and potential shortcomings of each philosophical approach as we consider central bioethics challenges.
 For example, to the extent that a philosophical approach is grounded in human rationality, how might we reflect on this approach where we identify domains in which human behavior appears anything but rational or even clearly irrational?
 Similarly, what do our understandings of brain science and neuropsychology contribute to our approach to bioethics theory and analysis?